Resume for Carpenter

 6. Certifications and Training

-If you’ve attended any particular training program or received certifications directly related to carpentry, include the details within this category.
+If you’ve taken part in any particular training program or earned certifications directly related to carpentry, list the details at the bottom of this list.
 This will demonstrate your commitment to professional growth and continuing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on construction safety protocols.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on safety practices for construction.

 Please format the resume according to your needs.